Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/DataProtectionManager/vlatest/Get-DPMCloudRegisteredServers.md

 ```

 ## DESCRIPTION
-The **Get-DPMCloudRegisteredServers** cmdlet retrieves a list of servers registered to a vault.
+The **Get-DPMCloudRegisteredServers** cmdlet gets a list of servers registered to a vault.
 This should be the same vault to which the local System Center 2016 - Data Protection Manager (DPM) Server, which is specified in the *DPMServerName* parameter, is registered.

 ## EXAMPLES